safnazeez/NotesSpringBoot/README.md

 # Notes Spring Boot API

-This is a Spring Boot project which is used to add text notes and images under folder.
+This is a Spring Boot API backend project which is used to add text notes and images under folder.
 Folder can be public and private.

 ## Prerequisites